tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

 ## Command and control structures

-The agree, demo, sign off check points are designed to ensure make sure key things happen during development.
+The agree, demo, sign off check points are designed to ensure  key things happen during development.
+The steps can be misused however to create a command and control structure whereby the teams completion or lack of completion of the steps are used to exert pressure and assign blame.

+The steps are supposed to be a guide.
+Getting a sticker or moving an index card across the board are not the goals unto themselves.
+Progress indicators like this can highlight bottlenecks and show progress but if these symptoms are used as a stick to beat the team, the overall situation won't improve.

+We shouldn't loose sight that the steps in any system should not be about targets and outputs but about understanding the team's capabilities.
+If the biggest bottleneck in the system is getting the business to find time to go through acceptance criteria, we've exposed an underlying problem to address.
+We shouldn't plaster over it by working around it or blame the process and give up.

+## Plan, do, check, act.

+Does the prescription help or hinder Deming's plan, do, check, act approach?